AdobeDocs/commerce-admin.en/help/merchandising-promotions/google-tag-manager.md

 ## Custom HTML Tag with JavaScript

-This section covers how to add a CSP Nonce to the Custom HTML Tag JavaScript to allow its execution on the checkout page, ensuring compliance with Content Security Policy (CSP) requirements.
-Adding a CSP Nonce helps prevent unauthorized scripts from running, thereby enhancing the security of your site.
-For more detailed information, please refer to the [Content Security Policy](https://developer.adobe.com/commerce/php/development/security/content-security-policies) documentation.
+This section explains how to add a CSP Nonce to the Custom HTML Tag JavaScript for execution on the checkout page, ensuring compliance with Content Security Policy (CSP) requirements.
+This addition enhances site security by preventing the execution of unauthorized scripts.
+For more detailed information, see the [Content Security Policy](https://developer.adobe.com/commerce/php/development/security/content-security-policies) documentation.

 >[!NOTE]
 >